 A site inspection was conducted at this LF in October 2000.
 The site was bordered in all directions by agricultural fields.
-Figure A-01-3 shows LF A-01 looking to the east into the site.
-There was slight erosion in the northwest and southwest corners of the site.
-There was a sinkhole, approximately 3 feet wide and 1 foot deep, located in the southwest corner of the site.
-Both the erosion and sinkhole were repaired after the site visit (Vetter, 2003).
-The site drains to the west.
-There was a utility pole located outside the fenceline to the north; the inside utility pole had been removed.
-The former antenna field (a pair of antenna wire arrays buried between 4 and 8 feet below the surface) was left in place at dismantlement, and crops have been planted at the surface.
+Figure B-11-3 shows LF B-11 looking to the north into the site.
+There was slight erosion on the east and west side of the site; all erosion was repaired after the site visit (Vetter, 2003).
+The drainage was positive off the site.
+There was a utility pole located outside of the fenceline to the north.
+The inside utility pole had been removed.
+The former antenna field (a pair of antenna wire arrays buried between 4 and 8 feet below the surface) was left in place at dismantlement, and was overgrown with weeds.
+The landowner had some equipment and an old car parked on the site.